coolzilj/Blender-ControlNet/README.md

 **Notes**

 - In new version of Mikubill/sd-webui-controlnet, you need to enable `Allow other script to control this extension` in settings for API access.
+- To enable Multi ControlNet, change `Multi ControlNet: Max models amount (requires restart)` in the settings.
+Note that you will need to restart the WebUI for changes to take effect.

 ### 3. Copy and paste the `multicn.py` code into your blender Scripting pane.